gerhardJaeger/protoRomance/README.md

 # protoRomance

-This directory contains all data and scripts used and produced for Section 3 of the manuscript *Computational Historical Linguistics*.
+This directory contains all data and scripts used and produced for Section 3 of the TL target article *Computational Historical Linguistics*.

+The subdirectory `reply/` contains the code used for the computations described in my reply *Model evaluation in computational historical linguistics* in the same volume.

 ## Table of contents